Moon River

 Composer

 Bill is a composer and sound artist.
 His work incorporates field recording and composition.
-He's Composer-in-Residence at Norwich Puppet Theatre and has been commissioned by Gavin Bryars Ensemble.
+He's Composer-in-Residence at Norwich Puppet Theatre and has been commissioned by the Gavin Bryars Ensemble.

 Favourite moment: Looking forward to seeing the finished piece.